deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "No, but I play poker with somebody who does."

-She inhaled the rest of her panini. "*God*, I needed that."
+She inhaled the rest of her panini. "*God,* I needed that."

 "Where the fuck did you drive from, Mexico?"